coderaiser/putout/docs/the-book-of-ast.md

 With this guide I'm trying to supplement **ESTree** and **Babel** to make things a little bit easier for beginners.

 Of course while using 🦎[**PutoutScript**](https://github.com/coderaiser/putout/blob/master/docs/putout-script.md#-putoutscript) you don't deal with **AST** directly most of the time.
 But for edge cases this information will be useful.
-Also 🐊[PutoutEditor](https://putout.cloudcmd.io) will help to jump in transformations on the speed of light 😏.
+Also 🐊[PutoutEditor](https://putout.cloudcmd.io) will help you to jump in transformations on the speed of light 😏.

-Have fun 🎈!
+Have fun 🎈 and...

-## Let's the journey begin!
+## ...let's the journey begin!

 The river of Code is a long pool of code written in water.
 The best place to swim for 🐊Putout.
 And when he not solving programming questions from friends, he usually swim or laying in the sun.